nestjs-architects/typed-cqrs/CONTRIBUTING.md

 to make our work space safe and welcoming.
 Be kind.
 Respect people, their culture, their work.
 Listen them.
 Consider their viewpoint.

-## Developing for NestJS Packages
+## Developing for NestJS Architects

-The most important part, to add any value to NestJS Packages you have to follow up this list.
+The most important part, to add any value to NestJS Architects you have to follow up this list.
 This section describes our methodologies and conventions.

 1. Familiarize with Git flow - [read more](//nvie.com/posts/a-successful-git-branching-model/),